NomicFoundation/hardhat/docs/errors/buidler-errors.md

 You have one or more errors in your config file.

-Check the error message for details, or go to [documentation](https://buidler.dev/config/) to learn more.
+Check the error message for details, or go to the [documentation](https://buidler.dev/config/) to learn more.

 ### BDLR9: Failed to load config file